dpsenner/mqtt-presentation/src/PRESENTATION.md

 * Information can be encoded into topics
 * Information can be encoded into the payload
 * Information can be encoded into both
-* What's better depends on the functional requirements
+* What's better depends on the functional requirements, but:
+    * Topics should allow subscribers to easily match for interesting payload
+    * Represent the payload semantically
+* Structuring the topic namespace can be a challenging task
+* Reducing the number of topics improves scalability
+* Too few topics with large payloads may quickly saturate the network

 ## MQTT QoS